A Bucket of Blood (1995 film): Production

-Anthony Michael Hall was cast because of his roles in the Brat Pack movies of the 1980s. ”That's what people identify him with, for better or worse,” said associate producer Darin Spillman. ”We were remaking a 1950s film and wanted someone identified with a new generation.”
+Anthony Michael Hall was cast because of his roles in the Brat Pack films of the 1980s.
+"That's what people identify him with, for better or worse", said associate producer Darin Spillman.
+"We were remaking a 1950s film and wanted someone identified with a new generation."

 Reception

-Joe Bob Briggs gave the film four stars, saying "They hardly changed the flick at all.
+Joe Bob Briggs gave the film four stars, saying, "They hardly changed the flick at all.
 It's the same goldurn movie."
-Allmovie's Fred Beldin wrote, "Although executive producer Corman was probably pleased to see his work refashioned with the gratuitous gore and nudity he couldn't use the first time around, Death Artist is fairly pointless."
+AllMovie's Fred Beldin wrote, "Although executive producer Corman was probably pleased to see his work refashioned with the gratuitous gore and nudity he couldn't use the first time around, Death Artist is fairly pointless."